 VSAC will transfer the servicing of your Federal Student loans to American Education Services and the guarantee of all VSAC Federal Student loans to the Trellis Company, an approved Federal Guaranty Agency, over the weekend of March 16th.
 Click here for more information.

 Vermont Virtual College Fair kicks off "Vermont Applies" month

 VSAC hosts college fair & financial aid resources all month long in December

 WINOOSKI (Nov.
 16, 2020) – Looking at colleges in Vermont?
 Mark your calendar for Dec.
 2, from 3-8 p.m., to “tour” Vermont’s colleges and universities at the Vermont Virtual College Fair, hosted by Vermont Student Assistance Corp

 Register here and schedule virtual visits with the schools that interest you.
 Each college visit lasts 45 minutes with a presentation, video and opportunity to talk with admissions representatives.
-Participating schools include: Bennington College, Castleton University, Champlain College, Community College of Vermont, Landmark College, Middlebury College, Northern Vermont University, Norwich University, Saint Michael’s College, Sterling College, University of Vermont and Vermont Technical College.
+Participating schools include: Bennington College, Champlain College, Community College of Vermont, Landmark College, Middlebury College, Norwich University, Saint Michael’s College, Sterling College, University of Vermont and Vermont State University.